Mint Condition Copy Of ‘Super Mario Bros.’ Sells For Over $100,000 At Auction

-Chances are, if you grew up in the 1980s or 90s, you’ve probably tossed or sold a retro video game or two at some point in time.
-As much fun as we all had playing classic Nintendo or Sega games, at some point in time, most of us will choose to get rid of our retro collection.
+Chances are, if you grew up in the 1980s or ’90s, you’ve probably tossed or sold a retro video game or two at some point in time.
+As much fun as fans had playing classic Nintendo or Sega games, at some point in time, most players will choose to get rid of our retro collection.

 On the other hand, some gamers aren’t so quick to get rid of their prized collections, and to this day, there’s a thriving market for those looking to collect old-school games, with collectors paying top dollar for cartridges that are in pristine condition.
 One collector, in particular, shelled out a nice chunk of change for a one-of-a-kind copy of a much-beloved Nintendo classic.